GitHub-XK/Modern-Tool-4-LA/02_AI_ML_DL_Big_Data.md

 As a designer, my beginning understand of Artificial Intelligent is a robots as smart as human.
 This technology sounds obscure to understand and far from designer's daily job and life.
 It is a branch of computer science which is very different from design or natural science field.
 However, we used this technology almost everywhere in our life.
 For example, the auto drive car, the Amazon recommend advertisements, the weather forecast prediction, the postal code recognize system from postal office, and all the voice assistance like Siri, google assistant, Alexa.
 They are all artificial intelligence.
 There is huge potential that AI will broadly be employed by every industry and replace most of the human labor, especially in financial industry.
 Landscape design field will not escape this revolution.
 Imagine in the future, artificial intelligent program could provide the best design solutions and various design styles with simple input of big data of the site.
 It is important to understand this technology and its possibilities as a temporary designer facing the pressure of application of new technology.

 Let's start with the definition and brief history of Artificial Intelligent.
 Artificial Intelligent basically is ... .
-The concept became popular because of the Alpha go win the game with xiangqi master.
-It was saw as a monument of articial Intelligent.
+The concept became popular because of the Alpha go win the game with international chess master.
+It was considered as a monument of articial Intelligent.

 What is the Tuling Test? ...